 Texas protects tenants from landlords who get their feelings hurt and try to evict people for exercising their legal rights.

-You can’t kick someone out because they complained to the city about your broken air conditioning.
-You can’t evict them for asking you to fix that hole in the roof where pigeons keep flying in.
+You can’t kick someone out because they complained to the city about your broken air conditioning, and you can’t evict them for asking you to fix that hole in the roof where pigeons keep flying in.

-When tenants cry retaliation, the answer to “How long does an eviction process take in Fort Worth, TX?” becomes a much larger question.
+When tenants cry retaliation, the question of “How long does an eviction process take in Fort Worth, TX?” becomes a much larger one.

 Costs Associated with the Eviction Process